asdfdotdev/utm.codes/README.txt

 = Why is the shorten link checkbox missing when I create a link? =

 Shortening links requires a valid Goo.gl API key.
 Add your key under Settings > utm.codes.
-If you don't have a key click the link near the API key input to get one.
+If you don't have a key, click the link near the API key input to get one.

 = Why is the create social links checkbox missing when I create a link?  =